kumarlabgit/ESL-PSC/additional_code/README.md

 ## csubst_sim_parallel_run.py ##

-This manages a single paralell run of a simulation using the CSUBST simulate function.
+This manages a single parallel run of a simulation using the CSUBST simulate function.
 It is designed to be called as part of a large number of simulations run by the `run_conv_sim_grid.py` script on an HPC cluster.

 ## esl_multi_trait_parallel_run.py ##

-This manages a single paralell run of ESL-PSC as part of a large number of runs on an HPC cluster orchestrated by the `run_multi_trait_esl_on_cluster.py` script on an HPC cluster.
+This manages a single parallel run of ESL-PSC as part of a large number of runs on an HPC cluster orchestrated by the `run_multi_trait_esl_on_cluster.py` script on an HPC cluster.
 This version is designed for implementation of runs across many combinations of randomly selected species designated as convergent in order to test ESL-PSC on simulated data across different numbers of species.
-"Multi trait" referrs to simulated traits, i.e. the randomly selected species used for simulations and testing.
+"Multi trait" refers to simulated traits, i.e. the randomly selected species used for simulations and testing.

 ## esl_parallel_run.py ##

-This manages a single paralell run of ESL-PSC as part of a large number of runs on an HPC cluster orchestrated by the `run_esl_psc_on_cluster.py` script.
+This manages a single parallel run of ESL-PSC as part of a large number of runs on an HPC cluster orchestrated by the `run_esl_psc_on_cluster.py` script.
 This version is designed to run ESL-PSC on the same set of combinations of species from the same two clades (i.e. the null echolocation simulation analysis).

 ## random_convergent_pairs.py ##

 This script generates random combinations of species in pairs with one convergent-designated and one control-designated species per pair.
-Constraints are enforced in order to ensure that each combination meets the topological requiremnts to run ESL-PSC and CCS.
-A file can be submitted to exclude a list of species from the selections in order to restrict the choices to a certian clade and to exclude outgroup speices to be used for CCS.
+Constraints are enforced in order to ensure that each combination meets the topological requirements to run ESL-PSC and CCS.
+A file can be submitted to exclude a list of species from the selections in order to restrict the choices to a certain clade and to exclude outgroup species to be used for CCS.

 ## run_busted_on_many_alignments.py ##